zhongjingyu1/SLOFS/README.md

 # SLOFS
 ### This is the relevant code for Multilabel Feature Selection via Shared Latent Sublabel Structure and Simultaneous Orthogonal Basis Clustering (SLOFS)

-#### The article "Multilabel Feature Selection via Shared Latent Sublabel Structure and Simultaneous Orthogonal Basis Clustering" has been accepted by IEEE Transactions on Neural Networks and Learning Systems.
+The article "Multilabel Feature Selection via Shared Latent Sublabel Structure and Simultaneous Orthogonal Basis Clustering" has been accepted by IEEE Transactions on Neural Networks and Learning Systems.

+## Flow chart

 ## Citing
 If you find this code useful, please consider to cite our work.